davidtnly/Covid19/README.md

 Coronaviruses are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 COVID-19 is a new strain of coronavirus that has not been previously identified in humans.

 ### Data and Methods

+I am going to attempt to update the data on a weekly or monthly basis now after creating an automated process using Python.

 JHU CSSE
 - https://github.com/CSSEGISandData/COVID-19